MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

 >   If the **Canceled** check box is selected, then you cannot correct the posted purchase invoice because it has already been corrected or canceled.
 3. In the **Posted Purchase Invoice** window, choose **Correct**.

     A new purchase invoice with the same information is created where you can make the correction.
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).
 The **Cancelled** field on the initial posted purchase invoice is changed to **Yes**.

     A purchase credit memo is automatically created and posted to void the initial posted purchase invoice.
 4. Choose **Show Corrective Credit Memo** to view the posted purchase credit memo that voids the initial posted purchase invoice.